Nitroglycerin: Manufacturing

 Nitroglycerin can be produced by acid-catalyzed nitration of glycerol (glycerin).

 The industrial manufacturing process often reacts glycerol with a nearly 1:1 mixture of concentrated sulfuric acid and concentrated nitric acid.
 This can be produced by mixing white fuming nitric acid—a quite expensive pure nitric acid in which the oxides of nitrogen have been removed, as opposed to red fuming nitric acid, which contains nitrogen oxides—and concentrated sulfuric acid.
 More often, this mixture is attained by the cheaper method of mixing fuming sulfuric acid, also known as oleum—sulfuric acid containing excess sulfur trioxide—and azeotropic nitric acid (consisting of about 70% nitric acid, with the rest being water).

 The sulfuric acid produces protonated nitric acid species, which are attacked by glycerol's nucleophilic oxygen atoms.
-The nitro group is thus added as an ester C−O−NO2 and water is produced.
+The nitro group is thus added as an ester C−O−NO2, and water is produced.
 This is different from an electrophilic aromatic substitution reaction in which nitronium ions are the electrophile.

 The addition of glycerol results in an exothermic reaction (i.e., heat is produced), as usual for mixed-acid nitrations.
 If the mixture becomes too hot, it results in a runaway reaction, a state of accelerated nitration accompanied by the destructive oxidation of organic materials by the hot nitric acid and the release of poisonous nitrogen dioxide gas at high risk of an explosion.
 Thus, the glycerin mixture is added slowly to the reaction vessel containing the mixed acid (not acid to glycerin).
 The nitrator is cooled with cold water or some other coolant mixture and maintained throughout the glycerin addition at about 22 C, hot enough for esterification to occur at a fast rate but cold enough to avoid runaway reaction.
 The nitrator vessel, often constructed of iron or lead and generally stirred with compressed air, has an emergency trap door at its base, which hangs over a large pool of very cold water and into which the whole reaction mixture (called the charge) can be dumped to prevent an explosion, a process referred to as drowning.
 If the temperature of the charge exceeds about 30 C (actual value varying by country) or brown fumes are seen in the nitrator's vent, then it is immediately drowned.

 Use as an explosive and a propellant

-The main use of nitroglycerin, by tonnage, is in explosives such as dynamite and in propellants.
+Nitroglycerin is an oily liquid that explodes when subjected to heat, shock, or flame.
+The main use of nitroglycerin, by tonnage, is in explosives such as dynamite and in propellants as an ingredient.
+However, its sensitivity has limited the usefulness of nitroglycerin as a military explosive; less sensitive explosives such as TNT, RDX, and HMX have largely replaced it in munitions.

-Nitroglycerin is an oily liquid that may explode when subjected to heat, shock, or flame.